OmarElawady/info_threefold/src/farming/farming3/cultivation_flow.md

 - [ ] 25% needs to be burned
 - [ ] 5% to TFFoundation
 - [ ] 10% to farmer
-- [ ] the remainder goes to certified sales channel (can be multi level, as organized by ThreeFold)
+- [ ] the remainder goes to certified sales channel (can be multi level, as organized by TFTech and/or ThreeFold)

+### When capacity bought by Farmer itself

+- [ ] 25% needs to be burned
+- [ ] 75% to farmer

 ### When capacity bought by person as referred to by farmer.

 - [ ] 25% to be burned
 - [ ] 5% to TFFoundation
 - [ ] 50% to Farmer (because farmer found the user of the grid, CU/SU only)
-- [ ] the remainder goes to sales channel (can be multi level, as organized by ThreeFold)
+- [ ] 20% goes to sales channel (can be multi level, as organized by ThreeFold)

-### When capacity bought by Farmer itself

-- [ ] 25% needs to be burned
-- [ ] 75% to farmer

 ### When capacity bought by any Grid User